-Endless effort and spin have gone into trying to explain why Hillary Clinton lost in 2016 without ever considering that her own baggage, views and personality had anything to do with it.
-As I tried to explain long before the election in my book, “God, Guns, Grits and Gravy,” the elites of politics, academia and the media had sealed themselves into such an airtight echo chamber, they had no idea what the mysterious natives of that vast “flyover country” that they looked down on, literally and figuratively, were thinking.
+Pundits on the left still puzzle and argue over how Donald Trump could have been elected and why he has such strong support.
+They would know if they’d read my book, “God, Guns, Grits and Gravy,” which was published shortly before Trump even entered politics.
+It explained how the elites of politics, academia and the media had sealed themselves into such an airtight echo chamber, they had no idea what the mysterious natives of that vast “flyover country” that they looked down on, literally and figuratively, were thinking.

-What they were thinking was that they were fed up to the gills with a double standard that gave the politically-connected a pass for things that would land them under the jail.
-There were sick of being ignored and insulted for voicing legitimate complaints about how their lives were being adversely affected by leftist policies, disregard for the Constitution and selective enforcement of laws.
+What they were thinking was that they were fed up to the gills with a two-tiered system that gave the politically-connected a pass for things that would land them under the jail.
+They were sick of being ignored and insulted for voicing legitimate complaints about how their lives were being adversely affected by government policies, disregard for the Constitution and selective enforcement of laws.
 They were tired of being called racists or xenophobes or immigrant-haters if they thought the welfare of suffering Americans, such as homeless veterans or people put out of work by illegal immigrant labor, should take priority over solving the problems of everyone else in the world.

-During the Obama years, a lot of young savants with massive egos sailed triumphantly into Washington only to go slinking back to academia after seeing their precious theories shatter on the rocks of reality.
+During the Obama years, a lot of young leftist wonks with massive egos sailed triumphantly into Washington only to go slinking back to academia after seeing their precious theories shatter on the rocks of reality.
 Yet since then, they’ve learned nothing and become even more cocksure of themselves and the inevitability of their failed socialist ideas.
+Now, they’re back in Washington and watching those ideas fail even faster and more spectacularly.
 So what can all those Ivy League hothouse flowers learn about problem-solving from a lowly former Arkansas governor and business owner?